Brain Atlas

 Post-clinical objectives

-- • Separate cortical, subcortical, cerebellar, and brainstem patterns before naming a disease.
+- • Separate vascular-territory, visual-stream, loop, and brainstem long-tract explanations before naming a disease.

-- • Reject weaker competing localizations using exam asymmetry, cortical signs, and network logic.
+- • Reject weaker competing localizations using exam asymmetry, cortical signs, negative findings, and network logic.

 Clinical vignette